 The slang meaning "pre-arrange or tamper with results" is attested from 1938, perhaps a different word, from rig (n.) "a trick, swindle, scheme" (1775), earlier "sport, banter, ridicule" (1725), itself of unknown origin.
 Compare rig (n.2), which seems to approach some of these senses.
 To rig the market was a 19c. stock exchange phrase for "raise or lower prices artificially to one's private advantage."
 Also there is rig (v.) "ransack" from 1560s, likewise of unknown origin.
 Related: Rigged; rigging.

-"distinctive arrangement of sails, masts, etc. on a ship," 1822, from rig (v.).
-Extended to costume, clothing outfit (1843); horse-drawn vehicle (1831), which led to sense of "truck, bus, etc." (1851); and apparatus for well-sinking (1875).
+"distinctive arrangement of sails, masts, etc. on a ship; the characteristic manner of fitting the masts and rigging to the hull of any vessel," without regard to the hull, 1822, from rig (v.).
+Extended to costume, clothing outfit, especially if of a fanciful description, by 1843.
+Extension to a horse-drawn vehicle (1831) led to the sense of "truck, bus, etc." (1851); and apparatus for well-sinking (1875).